opensearch-project/project-website/_posts/2025-04-24-Announcing-Data-Prepper-2.11.md

 Data Prepper has now been modified to support the generation of events compliant with the OTel standard specification.
 To support this, the following changes have been implemented:

 * A new `output_format` configuration option has been added under each OTel source, with OpenSearch as the default, and can be configured to generate OTel-compliant events.
-* `OTelProtoCodec.java` has been renamed to `OTelProtoOpensearchCodec.java` to support the default behavior and the new configuration option.
+* The OpenTelemetry codec has been renamed to reflect support for default behavior and new configuration options.
+Non-standard fields are now stored in event metadata, enabling compatibility with trace and service map processors without additional changes.
-* All the non-standard behavior and fields have been removed from `OTelProtoStandardCodec.java` in favor of storing non-standard fields in an event's metadata.
-Span APIs like `getServiceName()` have been modified to return data from metadata when it is available.
-This enables the `otel_traces` and `service_map` processors to work as expected without any changes.
 * All missing OTel standard fields have been added.
 * Index templates have been added to the `opensearch` sink to facilitate correct field mapping for log, metric, and span documents in OpenSearch indexes.